rashidlasker/deploy/week5/README.md

 In your Django app directory (the same directory that contains `models.py` and `views.py`), create a `tests.py` file.

 In `tests.py`, you will write 5 unit tests that will test the correctness of your application.
-Unit tests are small tests that each test a small facet of your app.
+Unit tests are small tests that each verify whether or not a small part of your app is behaving correctly.
 Ideally, a unit is the smallest testable part of any software, but units are sometimes hard to identify.
 In general, it is a good idea to test each endpoint of your application.
-Your tests should verify that each endpoint is behaving as expected.
+Your tests should verify that each endpoint behaves as expected.

 ```python
 from django.test import TestCase, Client